DeFiCh/icx-makerbot/README.md

 This bot interfaces with DeFiChain node, monitors for available BTC and dBTC at specified address(es), adds the entirety of it to ICX as maker at parity, i.e. 1 BTC for 1dBTC and vice versa.

-It also performs the neceesary steps to ensures the safety of the counter-party steps and follows through when it determines to be safe.
+It also performs the necessary steps to ensures the safety of the counter-party steps and follows through when it determines to be safe.

+## Installation

+This script requires Deno to be installed: https://deno.land/

 ## Run the dBTC maker bot.
 ```